Dan and Phil: Reception

+In 2016, Dan and Phil were ranked amongst Britain's 500 most influential people by The Sunday Times.

 A 2024 YouGov survey asked young LGBTQ+ Britons (16–25) which public figures made a "positive impression" on them growing up in terms of making them feel more comfortable and less alone in their identities.
-Though the list was "long and widely varied", Dan and Phil came second and fourth respectively.
+Though the list was "long and widely varied," Dan and Phil came second and fourth respectively.

+In 2026, Dan and Phil were named among the Mashable 101, Mashable's list of top creators.